Aneuploidy: Chromosomes

 One copy of each pair is inherited from the mother and the other copy is inherited from the father.
 The first 22 pairs of chromosomes (called autosomes) are numbered from 1 to 22, from largest to smallest.
 The 23rd pair of chromosomes are the sex chromosomes.
-Normal females have two X chromosomes, while normal males have one X chromosome and one Y chromosome.
+Typical females have two X chromosomes, while typical males have one X chromosome and one Y chromosome.
 The characteristics of the chromosomes in a cell as they are seen under a light microscope are called the karyotype.

 During meiosis, when germ cells divide to create sperm and egg (gametes), each half should have the same number of chromosomes.
 But sometimes, the whole pair of chromosomes will end up in one gamete, and the other gamete will not get that chromosome at all.

-Most embryos cannot survive with a missing or extra autosome (numbered chromosome) and are spontaneously aborted.
+Most embryos cannot survive with a missing or extra autosome (numbered chromosome) and are miscarried.
 The most frequent aneuploidy in humans is trisomy 16 and fetuses affected with the full version of this chromosome abnormality do not survive to term, although it is possible for surviving individuals to have the mosaic form, where trisomy 16 exists in some cells but not all.
 The most common aneuploidy that infants can survive with is trisomy 21, which is found in Down syndrome, affecting 1 in 800 births.
 Trisomy 18 (Edwards syndrome) affects 1 in 6,000 births, and trisomy 13 (Patau syndrome) affects 1 in 10,000 births.
 10% of infants with trisomy 18 or 13 reach 1 year of age.

 Changes in chromosome number may not necessarily be present in all cells in an individual.
 When aneuploidy is detected in a fraction of cells in an individual, it is called chromosomal mosaicism.
 In general, individuals who are mosaic for a chromosomal aneuploidy tend to have a less severe form of the syndrome compared to those with full trisomy.
 For many of the autosomal trisomies, only mosaic cases survive to term.
-However, mitotic aneuploidy may be more common than previously recognized in somatic tissues, and aneuploidy is a characteristic of many types of tumorigenesis (see below).
+However, mitotic aneuploidy may be more common than previously recognized in somatic tissues, and aneuploidy is a characteristic of many types of tumorigenesis.